Skip to main content

 The "thyroid runs in my family" framing often hides a specific autoimmune-pattern variant set that catches up to clients in midlife.
 Which HLA-DR/CTLA4/PTPN22 pattern you carry decides whether thyroid monitoring belongs in routine annual labs or whether more frequent surveillance and proactive immune support is worth the effort.

 Autoimmune Thyroid Risk is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormone health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormones spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →